 Bartering is the exchange of goods or services.
 A barter exchange is an organization whose members contract with each other (or with the barter exchange) to exchange property or services.
-The term doesn't include arrangements that provide solely for the informal exchange of similar services on a noncommercial basis.
+The term doesn't include arrangements that provide solely for the informal exchange of similar services on a noncommercial basis (for example, a babysitting cooperative run by neighborhood parents).
 Usually there's no exchange of cash.
 An example of bartering is a plumber exchanging plumbing services for the dental services of a dentist.

 Information Returns for Bartering Transactions

 The Internet has provided a medium for new growth in the bartering industry.
-This growth prompts the following reminder: Barter exchanges are required to file Form 1099-B.pdf, Proceeds From Broker and Barter Exchange Transactions, for all transactions unless an exception applies.
-Refer to Bartering in Publication 525, Taxable and Nontaxable Income, and the Form 1099-B Instructions, for additional information on this subject.
-Persons who don't contract with a barter exchange or who don't barter through a barter exchange but who trade services, aren't required to file Form 1099-B. However, they may be required to file Form 1099-MISC.pdf, Miscellaneous Income.
-Refer to the Form 1099-MISC Instructions to determine if you have to file this form.
+This growth prompts the following reminder: Barter exchanges are required to file Form 1099-B, Proceeds From Broker and Barter Exchange Transactions (PDF) for all transactions unless an exception applies.
+Refer to Bartering in Publication 525, Taxable and Nontaxable Income and the Instructions for Form 1099-B (PDF) for additional information on this subject.
+Persons who don't contract with a barter exchange or who don't barter through a barter exchange but who trade services, aren't required to file Form 1099-B. However, they may be required to file Form 1099-MISC, Miscellaneous Income (PDF).
+Refer to the Instructions for Form 1099-MISC (PDF) to determine if you have to file this form.
 If you exchange property or services through a barter exchange, you should receive a Form 1099-B. The IRS also will receive the same information.

 Reporting Bartering Income